grafana/tutorials/content/tutorials/grafana-fundamentals.md

 This tutorial uses a sample application to demonstrate some of the features in Grafana.
 To complete the exercises in this tutorial, you need to download the files to your local machine.

+In this step, you'll set up the sample application, as well as supporting services, such as [Prometheus](https://prometheus.io/), and [Loki](https://grafana.com/oss/loki/).

 - Using [Git](https://git-scm.com/), clone the example code:

 ```